3 Days In Edinburgh: Ultimate Edinburgh Itinerary

 Edinburgh is a melting pot of culture, cuisine, and history, so there is no limit to what you may see roaming the mile.
 Take it slow, wear comfortable shoes, and keep an eye out for these stops:

-/ / Marvel at St. Giles Cathedral.
+⛪ Marvel at St. Giles Cathedral.
 This cathedral was founded by King David I around 1124.
 Its intricate stained glass walls and ceilings lined with ornate archways take you back in time.
-There is a lot of history of this church involving The Jacobites, Bonnie Prince Charlie, John Knox, and John Calvin, but the Scottish tell it a whole lot better than I ever could, so brush up on it before you explore this wonder.
-The entrance is free and I recommend getting here early in the morning since it can get crowded by midday.
+There is a lot of history of this church involving the Jacobites, Bonnie Prince Charlie, John Knox, and John Calvin, but the Scots tell it a whole lot better than I ever could, so brush up on it before you explore this wonder.
+The entrance is free, and I recommend getting here early in the morning since it can get crowded by midday.

 Explore Grassmarket Square